Sammy Hagar: Sammy Hagar & the Waboritas (2005–present)

 In 2005, Hagar continued to play with the Waboritas as he toured the Atlantic coast and the Midwest and added ex-Van Halen bass player Michael Anthony.
 Hagar's 2006 tour with the Waboritas also included a segment with Anthony, playing as a band called the Other Half (a reference to Hagar and Anthony being the half of Van Halen that was not Van Halen by name) for a set of songs in the middle of the show, including both Hagar- and Roth-era tunes.
 Hagar released an album and DVD called Livin' It Up!
 In St. Louis with the Wabos on July 25, 2006.
 Hagar has a longstanding and strong relationship with St. Louis.
 He often credits St. Louis fans and the radio station KSHE in St. Louis with helping to launch his professional career.

-Chickenfoot (2008–present)
+Chickenfoot (2008–2012)

 In 2008, Hagar formed a supergroup named Chickenfoot with Michael Anthony, Red Hot Chili Peppers drummer Chad Smith, and guitar virtuoso Joe Satriani.
 Their self-titled debut album was released in June 2009 and debuted at No. 4 on the Billboard Music Chart.